saiaku-gaming/valhalla-game.se/download.md

 ###Installer

-Dowload the ***[Installer](http://valhalla-game.com/public/setup.exe)***.
+Download the ***[Installer](http://valhalla-game.com/public/setup.exe)***.
 This is the recommended way to get the game as it ensures you have the required dependencies needed to run the game.

 ###Or download the files directly with the patcher